MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/migrate-rds-role-services.md

 ## Migrate RD Licensing servers

 Follow these steps to migrate an RD Licensing server from a source server running Windows Server 2012 or Windows Server 2012 R2 to a destination server running Windows Server 2012 R2.

 1. [Migrate the Remote Desktop Services client access licenses (RDS CALs)](migrate-rds-cals.md) from the source server to the destination server.
 2. Edit the **Deployment Properties** in **Server Manager** on the Remote Desktop management server (which is typically being run on the first RD Connection Broker server) to include only the new RD Licensing servers running Windows Server 2016.
-3. Deactivate the source RD Licensing server by going to the **Remote Desktop Licensing Manager**, right-clicking the appropriate server, hovering over **Advanced** to select **Deactivate Server**, and then following the steps.
+3. Deactivate the source RD Licensing server: In **Remote Desktop Licensing Manager**, right-click the appropriate server, hover over **Advanced** to select **Deactivate Server**, and then follow the steps in the wizard.
 4. Remove the source RD Licensing servers from the deployment in **Server Manager** on the Remote Desktop management server.

 ## Migrate certificates